stellarxoxo/VALORANT-Instalocker/README.md

 # VALORANT-Instalocker
-VALORANT Instalocker made in like an hour
+Locks agents before the game even starts to load, made in less than an hour

-To use this, edit the CONFIG dictionary near the top of the code
+To use this with your own agents, edit the CONFIG and REGION near the top of the code
 ```py
 CONFIG = {
     'Ascent': "Jett",